Fayval Williams: Device Distribution

+CPFSA Controversy

 On 11 January 2023, Williams tabled a report in the House of Representatives, published by the Office of the Advocate (OCA), of the findings of an investigation into the relationship between the Child Protection and Family Services Agency (CPFSA) and Carl Robanske, head of the US-based organisation Embracing Orphans.
 Robanske had been sanctioned in the US for exchanging sexually inappropriate messages to a minor.
-Williams said she was outraged at the findings of the report provided by the Office of the Children’s Advocate while accusing Chief Executive Officer of the CPFSA Rosalee Gage Grey disobeying instructions to sever ties with the American after the claims of sexual misconduct surfaced.
+Williams said she was outraged at the findings of the report provided by the Office of the Children's Advocate while accusing chief executive officer of the CPFSA Rosalee Gage Grey disobeying instructions to sever ties with the American after the claims of sexual misconduct surfaced.

 Williams said she was "misled" by Gage Grey and called on her to step aside while investigations are ongoing.
 Williams told Parliament that the police have been given the information necessary for a deeper probe to determine if charges can be brought against persons named in the OCA report.

+Williams would later inform that Gage Grey would be separated from the CPFSA based on the recommendation of the Public Services Commission.

+Marijuana Incident in School

+Williams shocked the world when she revealed on October 2, 2023, that over 60 students who attended a school in Saint Ann were hospitalised after they had eaten candy laced with cannabis.
+According to the education minister, the children, who were between 7 and 12, were in critical condition in hospital.
+Williams had shared an image on social media platform X showing a colorful packet of "full throttle rainbow sour belts," each containing 100 milligrams of THC.
+Jamaica decriminalised cannabis for people over 18 in 2015, with possession of 2 ounces (56 grams) or less downgraded to a petty offense.
+In the aftermath of the incident Williams had not announced any policy change in response.